 As an important facilitator of international trade, aviation promotes global economic growth and development.
 Forecasts suggest that the world’s economies will become even more dependent on international trade over the next decade.
 World trade is expected to nearly double, rising at more than twice the rate of global GDP growth, with China, India and other emerging markets leading the way.

 Compared to other modes of transport, air freight is fast and reliable over great distances.
 However, these benefits come at a cost.
 Consequently, air freight is mostly used to deliver goods that are light, compact, perishable and have a high unit value.
-This fact is made most apparent when you consider that around a third of all international trade is sent by air when counted by value of goods sent, but when you look at the volume of trade, air cargo makes up only 0.5%.
-In 2014, it is estimated $6.4 trillion in cargo value was sent by air.
+This fact is made most apparent when you consider that over a third of all international trade is sent by air when counted by value of goods sent, but when you look at the volume of trade, air cargo makes up only 0.5%.
+In 2017, it is estimated $6.0 trillion in cargo value was sent by air.

 Part of everyday manufacturing